-To celebrate Canada Day, the country is putting a spotlight on its natural beauty—all 46 national parks, 168 national historic sites, four national marine conservation areas, one national urban park and eight historic canals will be free to the public today, Parks Canada announced in a release.
+To celebrate Canada's 150th birthday, the country is putting a spotlight on its natural beauty—all 46 national parks, 168 national historic sites, four national marine conservation areas, one national urban park and eight historic canals will be free to the public through the end of the 2017.
+Kids under 18 and new Canadian citizens will also be receive free admission on an ongoing basis starting in 2018.

-Translation: There's never been a better time to brush up on "O Canada."
-Everything under Parks Canada's domain will be waiving its entrance fees next year to showcase some of the best of Canada’s geography and history.
+This means there's never been a better time to brush up on "O Canada" and head outdoors.
 Rather than just daydream about the vivid flora, towering mountains and furry animal life you might encounter on your free 2017 adventures, take a moment to learn about some of Canada's most breathtaking parks:

 Banff National Park